oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```

    - About deleting and recreating the secret:
-     - We delete a secret before creating it as otherwise the create command will fail if the secret already exists.
+     - We delete a secret before creating, otherwise the create command will fail if the secret already exists.
      - This allows us to change the secret when using the `kubectl create secret` verb.

-   - We name and label secret using their associated domain uid for two reasons:
+   - We name and label secrets using their associated domain UID for two reasons:
-     - To make it obvious which secret belong to which domains.
+     - To make it obvious which secret belongs to which domains.
-     - To make it easier to cleanup a domain.
-Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.
+     - To make it easier to clean up a domain.
+Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all the resources associated with a domain.

    {{% /expand%}}

-1. _Deploy the datasource YAML_: We're ready to deploy the datasource!
+1. _Deploy the data source YAML._

+    We're ready to deploy the data source!

-   **Please run the following command.**
+   Run the following command:

    {{%expand "Click here to expand." %}}
    ```